“Whoever would have freedom

-Although each man may have female qualities and each woman male qualities, it's characteristic of men to be inclined towards the earth in their interests ; to want to know and explore the earth, to grapple with it and transform its substances.
-Failure with this can be a source of despair - and great success, a source of temptation and error.
-Women, for their part, tend to take more interest in relationship.
-A sense of failure here may be a source of anxiety and shame ; success or overconfidence, a source of temptation.
+Although each man may have female qualities and each woman male qualities, it's generally characteristic of men to be inclined towards the earth in their interests ; to strive to know and explore the physical realm, to grapple with it and transform its substances.
+Failure at this can be a source of despair - but great success can also be a source of temptation and error.
+Women, for their part, tend - again, in general - to take more interest in relationship.
+A sense of failure in this realm may be a source of anxiety and shame ; success or overconfidence, a source of temptation.

 In either case, this perspective suggests, the identification is unbalanced in a certain way.
-More helpful might first be a relationship with God ; which established, better prepares each for their natural roles and interests.
+To sequence priorities as noted need not negate natural gender related tendencies, but offers common reliable inclinations tendencies or interests in either case, roles or interest , while A sequencing g of pt helpful might first be a relationship with God ; which established, better prepares each for their natural roles and interests.
 This is worth considering as men and women, as we seek to establish priorities in our lives.

 Priorities in relationships

 In relationships, every situation - and especially every conflict - faces us with choices.
 We need to see clearly what these choices are.
 Knowing our priorities in a situation supports the process, and helps us make our choices well.

 Priorities in relationships fall typically into three categories :